WWXkenmo/ENIGMA/README.md

 **Hidden variable hypothesis (maximum l_2 norm model)** : Most of cell type deconvolution algorithms, including ours, are reference-based deconvolution.
 Using reference-based methods could provide a robust and cost-effective in-silico way to understand the heterogeneity of bulk samples.
 It also assumes the existence of prior knowledge on the types of cells existing in a sample.
 These methods may fail to perform accurately when the data includes rare or otherwise unknown cell types with no references incorporated in the algorithm.
 Therefore, our reconstituted bulk expression profile (Xθ^T) may not include the variation from unknown rare cell types.
 Ideally, the observed matrix O would be more informative in our reconstituted bulk expression profile (Xθ^T).
 In other word, the observed bulk expression matrix would have higher rank than Xθ^T. Under this hypothesis, we need to reduce the rank of Xθ^T. We have proved mathematically that controlling the trace norm of reconstituted bulk expression profile (Xθ^T) equals to the maximum L2 norm (X) of CSE profile (see loss design section of Supplementary Notes).

+**Which model users should use and why?**
+In summary, both trace norm and maximum L2 norm models show superior performance at different aspects.
+First, trace norm model poses trace norm regularizer to inferred CSE profiles, and uses low-rank matrix to approximate cell type-specific gene expression, which may help the model to discover better gene variation across samples.
+Trace norm could also perform better than maximum L2 norm on CTS-DEG identification.
+Second, maximum L2 norm has assumed that there exist unknown variables (expression of rare cell types or technique variations) in bulk samples, and maximum L2 norm shows better performance on recovering cell type-specific correlation structure even there exists very strong noise in observed bulk expression matrix.
+So, choosing which model is dependent on what kind of analyses users want to conduct.
+When users want to define patients/samples subtypes according to cell type-specific gene expression profile (e.g. malignant cell), users could choose the maximum L2 norm model to perform the deconvolution.
+Besides, when users want to perform cell type-specific analysis of differentially expressed genes, users could choose the trace norm model to perform the deconvolution.
+Maximum L2 norm is also preferable if users have a large cohort of bulk samples.
+Finally, the training of maximum L2 norm model is not involved with any inverse matrix calculation or singular value decomposition, so it is very scalable to the large bulk samples.
+When users want to perform fast deconvolution on the bulk expression dataset with large sample sizes, we suggest to use maximum L2 norm model.

 ## Tutorial Dataset
 the datasets could be downloaded from this repository. ([The link to datasets](https://doi.org/10.5281/zenodo.5906932))